AliakseiPaseishvili/google-sheets-test-task/README.md

 For having real-time updates I used the simpliest solution:
 We just added setInterval for our request with getting infomration about sheet data.
 Why there is no websocket?
 Because google-spreadsheets doesn't have the api for it.
 I spent time on investigation about it and thought that we can use App Google script and onEdit method, but it is just impossible to do it with this functionality.

+Is corrent funcionality is well optimized?
+No, it is not.
+We are limitted by google sheets API.

 ```
 export const useGetSheetData = (sheetId: string | undefined, title: string) => {